DMW2151/msls-pytorch-dcgan/docs/gan-blog/markdown/trained-a-gan.md

 | ![OK](./images/training/disk_saturated.png) |

 Thinking about it in retrospect, this all makes sense.
 We're opening images that are `(3 x 360 x 480)` and the GPU is doing some light calculations to resize and re-color them, but then running expensive convolutions on images that are just `(3 x 64 x 64)`.

+### Appendix 4 - Assessing GAN performance

+In *Goodfellow, et al.*, the authors use the procedure described below to estimate the relative performance of multiple generative methods.
+Rather than using this procedure to evaluate other models, I implemented it for comparing intra-model progress across epochs.

+> We estimate probability of the test set data under *Pg* by fitting a Gaussian Parzen window to the samples generated with G and reporting the log-likelihood under this distribution.
+The σ parameter of the Gaussians was obtained by cross validation on the validation set.
+This procedure was introduced in Breuleux et al. [7] and used for various generative models for which the exact likelihood is not tractable.

+This method of estimation has some significant flaws...

 --------